Agatheeswarar Temple, Karur: History

 The temple is more than 1000 years old.
-It is mentioned to be built by Rajendra Chola I of Chola Dynasty.
+It is said to have been built by Rajendra Chola I, who ruled from 1014-1044.

 Legend

 According to the legend, both sage Agasthya and Vaali had wanted to consecrate a Shiva lingam here.
 Vaali brought a Kashilingam from Kashi.
 However, before he reached there, Agasthya had already built a Shiva lingam with sand and consecrated it.
 As a result, Vaali ended up consecrating his lingam across the river at Ayalur (Sriramasamuthiram) where the temple is known as Valeeswarar temple.